Levant-vACC/Levant-vACC-library/docs/Aerodromes/ORBB FIR/Sulaimaniyah (ORSU)/Sulaimaniyah.md

 The departure runway does not need to be included within the clearance, as these SIDs are runway specific.

 !!! phraseology
-    **IAW123**: Sulaymaniyah Tower, IAW123, request clearance to Antalya, with information Alpha.
+    **IAW123**: Sulaimaniyah Tower, IAW123, request clearance to Antalya, with information Alpha.
-    **ISU ADC**: IAW123, Sulaymaniyah Tower, Cleared to Antalya, KIRKK1 departure, flight planned route, initial climb 6,000 ft, squawk 4301.
+    **ISU ADC**: IAW123, Sulaimaniyah Tower, Cleared to Antalya, KIRKK1 departure, flight planned route, initial climb 6,000 ft, squawk 4301.

 ### Omni-directional Departures
 Departing IFR aircraft shall fly an omni-directional departure, if they are not flying a SID.

-If an aircraft are flying an omnidirectional to one of these waypoints, the Sulmaniyah VOR (SUL) shall always be their first waypoint in the clearance.
+If an aircraft are flying an omnidirectional to one of these waypoints, the Sulaimaniyah VOR (SUL) shall always be their first waypoint in the clearance.
 Followed by one of the following waypoints to join their flight-planned route:
 - TOMSI
 - BOXIX
 - SOBIL
 - MUTAG

 !!! phraseology
-    **IAW123**: Sulaymaniyah Tower, IAW123, request clearance to Antalya, with information Alpha.
+    **IAW123**: Sulaimaniyah Tower, IAW123, request clearance to Antalya, with information Alpha.
-    **ISU ADC**: IAW123, Sulaymaniyah Tower, Cleared to Antalya, expect omni-directional departure, flight planned route, squawk 4301.
+    **ISU ADC**: IAW123, Sulaimaniyah Tower, Cleared to Antalya, expect omni-directional departure, flight planned route, squawk 4301.

 ### Arrivals
 In addition to aircraft on the ground at Sulaimaniyah, **ORSU_TWR** is also responsible for airborne arrivals and departures at and below 6,000ft.
 As is the procedure at procedural airports, due to the lack of radar, only one aircraft must operate in the non-radar procedural airspace at one time.

-Arrivals are transferred to Sulaymaniyah **ADC** from Baghdad **TMA** at 7,000ft or 8,000ft, following either the ERBIL1, ERBIL2, KIRKK1, KIRKK2 arrivals.
+Arrivals are transferred to Sulaimaniyah **ADC** from Baghdad **TMA** at 7,000ft or 8,000ft, following either the ERBIL1, ERBIL2, KIRKK1, KIRKK2 arrivals.

 !!! phraseology
-    **IAW123**: Sulaymaniyah Tower, IAW123, overhead SUL VOR, descending through 7000ft.
+    **IAW123**: Sulaimaniyah Tower, IAW123, overhead SUL VOR, descending through 7000ft.
-    **ISU ADC**: IAW123, Sulaymaniyah Tower, salam, report established on the ILS runway 31.
+    **ISU ADC**: IAW123, Sulaimaniyah Tower, salam, report established on the ILS runway 31.

 ## Standard Taxi Routes
-All departing aircraft shall be assigned the most appropriate taxiway, onto taxiway A. Sulaymaniyah **ADC** must exercise extreme caution on taxiway A, as conflicts can easily occur between arriving and departing traffic.
+All departing aircraft shall be assigned the most appropriate taxiway, onto taxiway A. Sulaimaniyah **ADC** must exercise extreme caution on taxiway A, as conflicts can easily occur between arriving and departing traffic.

 ## Runway Modes
 ### Preferred Runway Modes